-Walk into Castor EDC’s headquarters in Amsterdam and it’s likely that the first thing you’ll see is the MedTech startup’s ‘strategic plan’.
-Plastered onto one wall in the firm’s office in Amsterdam Zuidoost, in a series of images, notes and phrases it perfectly sums up what the company is about: a clear vision set out in ink showing how Castor hopes to revolutionise medical research and improve healthcare for people all over the world.
+As you walk into Castor EDC headquarters in Amsterdam, it’s likely that the first thing you’ll see is the MedTech startup’s ‘strategic plan’.
+A series of images, notes and phrases cover the wall in the firm’s Amsterdam Zuidoost office, perfectly capturing what the company is about.
+This is a clear representation of the company's hopes to revolutionise medical research and improve healthcare for people all over the world.

-From there Arts started selling his new platform to friends and colleagues that were conducting research projects, building up Castor EDC study-by-study, all the while improving the product it offered.
-Now Castor employs 45 people in Amsterdam and the United States and is used by more than 25,000 researchers across more than 3,000 studies worldwide.
+Arts started selling his new platform to friends and colleagues that were conducting research projects, building up Castor EDC study-by-study, all the while improving the product it offered.
+Now Castor employs 45 people in Amsterdam and the United States and is used by more than 25,000 researchers across more than 3000 studies worldwide.

 Helping to standardise medical research for the greater good

-Arts cites three different factors which help Castor to achieve its goals.
-“I think it always starts with an amazing team,” he says.
-“And with that team we’re trying to create a product that everyone loves.
+Arts cites three different factors which help Castor to achieve its goals: “I think it always starts with an amazing team, and with that team we’re trying to create a product that everyone loves.
 You need that to be successful.
 We also want to offer everyone an amazing customer experience, so that every interaction a client has with us is excellent because that helps people fall in love with the company and helps us to grow.”

 Castor is now used in more than 50 countries

-The vast majority of Castor’s customers are academic researchers, but it earns large amounts of revenues from ongoing academic licenses with big institutions – including Amsterdam’s VUMC and Leiden University Medical Center - and they’re currently setting these up with Amsterdam AMC, as well as institutes in Germany, the UK and US.
+The vast majority of Castor’s customers are academic researchers, but it earns large amounts of revenues from ongoing academic licenses with big institutions, including Amsterdam’s VUMC and Leiden University Medical Center, Amsterdam AMC, as well as institutes in Germany, the UK and US.

-“The bulk of the revenue comes from those types of deals,” Arts explains.
-“But there’s also lots of individual researchers using Castor all over the world: our platform is being used in more than 50 countries.
+“The bulk of the revenue comes from those types of deals, but there’s also lots of individual researchers using Castor all over the world.
+Our platform is being used in more than 50 countries.
 Any researcher in any country can start a study with our platform.
 And of course, we have commercial companies that use us – that want to work with an innovative tech company.”

 Entering new markets and launching in the USA